Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

   - **Vulnerability**: _User Enumeration_
     - **CVE**:
     - **Severity**: Medium
     - **Description**: In a user enumeration attack, an attacker looks for subtle differences in how WordPress responds to specific requests.
 Depending on the response, the attacker can determine whether a user exists or not.
 WordPress user enumeration works on every WordPress site by default because of a WordPress feature called permalinks.
-Permalinks are permanent URLs to individual WordPress posts and pages
+Permalinks are permanent URLs to individual WordPress posts and pages.
     - **Impact**: This vulnerability can potentially be used to expose information and compromise a site.

 ![WPscan results](https://github.com/Sk3llington/Attacking-Wordpress-Purple-Team/blob/main/images/wp_scan_result.png)